raymond-holmboe/Flattener/README.md

 # Flattener
-C# .NET Core 2 library, it flattens any nested object or dictionary into object array
+C# .NET Core 2 library, it flattens any nested object or dictionary into object arrays

 Example usage: